cossacklabs/product-docs/content/acra/configuring-maintaining/general-configuration/acra-poisonrecordmaker.md

 * `--vault_tls_client_ca=<filename>`

-  Path to AcraServer TLS certificate's CA certificate for Vault certificate validation (AcraServer works as "client" when communicating with Vault).
+  Path to acra-poisonrecordmaker TLS certificate's CA certificate for Vault certificate validation (acra-poisonrecordmaker works as "client" when communicating with Vault).
   Empty by default.

 * `--vault_tls_client_cert=<filename>`

-  Path to AcraServer TLS certificate presented to Vault (AcraServer works as "client" when communicating with Vault).
+  Path to acra-poisonrecordmaker TLS certificate presented to Vault (acra-poisonrecordmaker works as "client" when communicating with Vault).
   Empty by default.

 * `--vault_tls_client_key=<filename>`

-  Path to AcraServer TLS certificate's private key of the TLS certificate presented to Vault (AcraServer works as "client" when communicating with Vault).
+  Path to acra-poisonrecordmaker TLS certificate's private key of the TLS certificate presented to Vault (acra-poisonrecordmaker works as "client" when communicating with Vault).
   Empty by default.